There will be no Otto’s print catalog next holiday season.

 Otto, in other words, has always had a great eye for customer needs and has always been open to adopting strategies that no other company had thought of yet.
 Their success seems to be rooted in their pioneer position in the retail landscape and their willingness to take bold, and what some might call risky, decisions.

 So, the digital transformation that the company is executing today is in keeping with its tradition of innovation — nothing new, some might say.
-What makes Otto’s transformation story truly compelling though, is the fact that the company’s historical and cultural roots lie in Germany, a country that is still quite conservative when it comes to online commerce.
+What makes Otto’s online shopping transformation story truly compelling though, is the fact that the company’s historical and cultural roots lie in Germany, a country that is still quite conservative when it comes to online commerce.

 If that’s the case, why and how did Otto move forward with the idea?